xrdocs/ncs5500/_tutorials/bfd-architecture-on-ncs5500-and-ncs500.md

 **Ingress PP Pipeline**

 The ingress packet processing pipeline provides two main functions:
-  - BFD identification.
-By identification it means whether it is a BFD packet (after identifying it as for-us packet).
+  - BFD identification: Whether it is a BFD packet (after identifying it as for-us packet).
-  - BFD classification.
-By classification we mean a single path or a multi path BFD packet.
+  - BFD classification: Whether single path or a multi path BFD packet.

 ### 2-Pass Processing